silverbluemx/SE_SoftLandingManager/README.md

 	let the ship pick up speed, and then switch to mode1 to try and maintain that speed using ion thrusters
 - **mode3** : the script manages autoleveling (copy of Flight Assist "Hover Smart" mode) and lets you safety fly ships without any horizontal thruster (like helicopters) in mode3
 - **mode4** : (beta feature) autopilot with altitude hold (relative to ground or sea level) and speed hold
+- **mode5** : (beta feature) space rendez-vous to an asteroid or stationary large grid in zero gravity

 Advanced commands : planet surface conditions